 Any student participating in a meeting with the Office of Student Accountability may bring up to two (2) support individuals to a meeting.
 The support person provides emotional support to the party and helps clarify the process.
 A witness in the case is not eligible to serve as a support person.
 One of the support individuals may be an attorney or advocate, who may ask clarifying procedural questions of the investigator or Director, but otherwise, the support individual(s) may not speak during meetings with the investigator or Director.

-All investigations will begin with the Responding Student receiving a written summary of the allegations made against them and a copy of the corresponding policies they are alleged to have violated.
+All investigations will begin when the Responding Student receives a written summary of the allegations made against them and a copy of the corresponding policies they are alleged to have violated.
 It is possible that the investigation may conclude during the initial meeting with an investigator.
-More complex matters may require the responding student to participate in multiple meetings with an investigator, as well as time for the investigator to review evidence and interview witnesses, if applicable.
-If suspension or expulsion is a possible outcome of a case due to the severity of the allegations, the student will be informed of the serious nature of the case in the letter initiating the investigation or a subsequent letter should the situation warrant it.
+More complex matters may require the Responding Student to participate in multiple meetings with an investigator, as well as time for the investigator to review evidence and interview witnesses, as applicable.
+If suspension or expulsion is a possible outcome of a case due to the severity of the allegations, the student will be informed of the serious nature of the case in the letter initiating the investigation or a subsequent letter should the situation warrant it at a later date.
 During their meeting(s) with an investigator, all students will be provided the opportunities outlined above in subsection 1.

-Students who disagree with the jurisdictional reach as defined in the Code of Student Life, Section D, may bring up their disagreement to the investigator during the investigation process.
+Students who disagree with the jurisdictional reach as defined in the Code of Student Life, Section D, may mention their disagreement to the investigator during the investigation process.
 The investigator will provide and document their response to the concern raised by the student in the investigation report.

-Following the first meeting with the investigator, students will be allowed to review and respond to evidence that will be used to make a decision regarding the allegations.
+Following the first meeting with the investigator, students may request to be allowed to review and respond to all evidence that will be used to make a decision regarding the allegations.
+All such student requests will be granted and coordinated by the Office of Student Accountability.
 Depending on the nature of the information, some documents may need to be redacted as a matter of law (i.e., to protect personally identifiable information).

 Following an investigation through the Office of Student Accountability, the possible outcomes include:

 - A decision to dismiss the allegations.
-The matter would be closed and documentation in the Office of Student Accountability would reflect the allegations were dismissed.
+The matter is then closed and documentation in the Office of Student Accountability would reflect the allegations were dismissed.